jegrieve/responsive_website_nextweb/README.md

 # responsive_website_nextweb

-Responsive heatmap of nextweb website.
+Responsive heatmap of TheNextWeb website.

 Project details can be found <a href = "https://www.theodinproject.com/courses/html-and-css/lessons/building-with-responsive-design">here</a>.